bradtumy/authorization-service/docs/local-testing.md

 docker compose down -v
 ```

-This sequence demonstrates creating a user, acquiring tokens, and verifying policies in a local environment.
+This sequence demonstrates creating a user, acquiring tokens, verifying policies, and evaluating Verifiable Credentials in a local environment.